The Principles of a Buddha's Constitution

 Jesus lived.
 Whatever name he may have had, the individual known as Jesus was an actual man, a great Sage.
 He did indeed live.
 He was, furthermore, an Avatara.
 He died, or rather he disappeared; and around his personal individuality or individual person, there was collected, there clustered, there were gathered together, events in the Initiatory Cycle of the Hither East which were expressed under the garments of the legends that the Occidental world now has in what it calls the Christian New Testament.
 In other words, the personality of Jesus the Avatara was used as the type-figure around which were built up initiatory events expressed in mystical and allegorical form: and this literary material was finally whittled down into what are now called the Books of the Christian New Testament.
 Finally, Jesus was not physically crucified, and furthermore he did not die an ordinary physical death.

-We live in a very interesting age, Companions, a time when history is in the making.
+We live in a very interesting age.
 I do not think that in the recorded annals that are open to us at the present time there has ever been an epoch when serious-minded students of the Ancient Wisdom, which we call Theosophy, have the opportunities that now we have.
 It is precisely the stress and the strain which are opening our hearts and tearing the veils away from our minds.
 It is the same thought that our Masters have told us applies to kali-yuga, the Iron Age, a hard, rigid age where everything moves intensely and intensively and where everything is difficult; but precisely the age in which spiritual and intellectual advancement can be made most quickly.
 There actually have been ages in the past when chelas or students have longed for conditions to be more difficult than they were, to give them the chance to advance faster.

 In the Golden Age, which it is beautiful to dream about, in the so-called Age of Saturn, in the age of man’s innocence, everything moved smoothly and beautifully and all surrounding being co-operated to make everything beautiful and pleasant; and there is something in our hearts that yearns to return to it; but it is not what the chela longs for.
 He longs for opportunity; he longs to climb; he longs to test what is in him, to grow from within.